joandre/MCL_spark/README.md

 **Maximum number of iterations** => Regarding Stijn van Dongen recommendations, a steady state is usually reached after 10 iterations (default value of maxIterations). **Default = 10**

+**Self loops weight management** => A percentage of the maximum weight can be applied to self loops addition.
+For example, for a binary graph, 1 is the maximum weight to allocate (see Optimization paragraph for more details). **Default = 0.1**

+**Directed and undirected graphs management** => To deal with directed graphs. **Default = "undirected"**

+1. "undirected": graph is supposed undirected.
+No edges are added.
+2. "directed": graph is supposed directed.
+Each edge inverse is added so graph becomes undirected.
+3. "bidirected": graph already owns bidirected edges.
+Excepted for already existing undirected edges, each edge inverse is added so graph becomes undirected.

+See [Implementation thoughts](#implementation-thoughts) for more details.

 ## MCL (Markov Cluster) algorithm theory

+### Recall about Markov chains

+*"A Markov chain is a sequence of random variables X1, X2, X3, ... with the Markov property, namely that the probability of moving to next state depends only on the present state and not on the previous states."* ([wikipedia definition](https://en.wikipedia.org/wiki/Markov_chain#Formal_definition))

+**Defintion**: a state is absorbent when it cannot be left.

+**Definition**: a Markov chain is aperiodic, if it at least one of its state has a period of 1, so returning to the original state occurs irregularly.

+**Definition**: a Markov chain is irreducible, if it is possible to get to any state from any state.

+**Definition**: a Markov chain is ergodic, if it is both aperiodic and irreducible.

+### Principle

 To detect clusters inside a graph, MCL algorithm uses a Column Stochastic Matrix representation and the concept of random walks.
 The idea is that random walks between two nodes of a same group are more frequent than between two nodes belonging to different ones.
 So we should compute probability that a node reach each other node of the graph to have a better insight of clusters.

-**Definition**: A Column Stochastic Matrix (CSM) is a non-negative matrix which each column sum is equal to 1.
+**Definition**: a Column Stochastic Matrix (CSM) is a non-negative matrix which each column sum is equal to 1.
 In our case, we will prefer Row Stochastic Matrix (RSM) instead of CSM to use Spark API tools (see Implementation thoughts for more details).

 Two steps are needed to simulate random walks on a graph: expansion and inflation.
 Each step is associated with a specific rate (respectively eR and iR).
 In the following formula, n is the number of nodes in the graph.